 The LW file

-The Line Work file contains high resolution data like line art images, text or lines from drawings.
+The Line Work file contains high-resolution data like line art images, text or lines from drawings.
 Unlike line-art files, the LW file is indexed, meaning that every pixel in the file can be colourized.
 There is a fixed list, or index, of all colours that are used within the LW file.
 This index contains a maximum of 256 colours.
-The LW file can also contain transparant area’s where the underlying CT file shines through.
+The LW file can also contain transparent area’s where the underlying CT file shines through.

 The LW is usually at a high resolution, such as 2400 dpi.
 As a general rule, the resolution of the LW file should be an exact multiple of the resolution of the CT file.
 Ideally the resolution also matches the resolution of the imagesetter used to output the file.

 The LW file can be compressed so that its filesize usually does not exceed 10 MB or so for an A4 size document.

 The MP file

 A CT file can only contain CMYK colors.
 To support spot colors, a TIFF/IT file can contain MP files.
 An MP file is a single colour contone file, used to describe the image data of the spot colour.
 Think of it as a kind of monochrome CT file.

 MP files are not compressed and occupy about 10 MB for an A4-size document.

 Release date: 1996